 Ensuring that links on your website aren’t broken and link to keyword and content relevant pages boosts domain authority which is key in how Google ranks websites.
 Focusing your links and content around competitive and relevant keywords is vital in targeting users to find your site content and land them on your page.

-How Does Google Rank Websites?
+How Does Google My Rank Site?

 While Google’s ways of ranking websites is not always clear, and certainly never easy, there are many strategies and techniques inside the skeletal structure of a SEO campaign to climb that rank ladder.
 Keep your content relevant, continue to build your linking, integrate relevant keywords and phrases, and assert your site authority by doing so.
 Soon enough, you’ll be closer and closer to the top.